Oliver Prescott: Biography

 He graduated from Harvard in 1750, and was distinguished at college for his literary attainments and correct deportment.
 After which he was apprenticed to Ebenezer Robie of Sudbury, who had been educated in Europe, and a disciple of the renowned Boerhaave, and was an eminent physician.
-Dr. Oliver's distinguished professional acquirements; his prompt and unremitted attention to the sick; his tender and pleasant demeanor while treating them during their distress; his moderate charges and forbearance to the poor, together with the general success which attended his practice, operated to render him for nearly half a century, one of the most popular while he was one of the most eminent and useful physicians in the Commonwealth.
-He was one of the original members of the Massachusetts Medical Society at its incorporation in 1781, and an honorary member of sundry medical societies.
+Prescott's worked as a medical doctor in Massachusetts for nearly half a century.
+He was one of the original members of the Massachusetts Medical Society at its incorporation in 1781.
 He was president of the Middlesex Medical Society during the period of his existence. and then practiced medicine in Groton.
 He returned to Harvard to get an M.A. in 1753.

-Prescott took an early and decided part in the American Revolution by entering warmly into those measures which were necessary to vindicate our national rights, and by assisting cheerfully and largely in their defense.
-He received many important appointments.
-In the militia, he was appointed by the King a major, then lieutenant colonel and colonel.
-In 1776 he was appointed a brigadier general for Middle-sex county by the executive council of Mass Bay: he also was in the same year chosen as a member of the board of war.
+In the Massachusetts militia, Prescott was appointed by the King George III a major, then lieutenant colonel and colonel.
+In 1776 he was appointed a brigadier general for Middlesex County by the executive council of Massachusetts: he also was in 1776 chosen as a member of the board of war.
 In 1777 he was elected a member of the Supreme Executive Council, and in 1778 he was appointed the third major general of the militia throughout the Commonwealth.
 He was elected town clerk of Groton from 1765 to 1777, inclusive (13 years).
-In 1779, he, Dr. Oliver, was appointed to the office of judge of probate, &c., for the county of Middlesex, which he retained until his death.
+In 1779 Prescott was appointed to the office of judge of probate for the county of Middlesex, which he retained until his death.